 If you’ve failed USMLE Step 1, you should contact your medical school if you haven’t already.
 Each program has different policies and next steps for students who need to retake Step 1.
 You might need to meet with an administrator at your medical school.
 You may also be required to retake and pass your exam by a certain date.
 We have had many students in this situation.
 What you need more than anything is a solid plan of attack for your USMLE Step 1 retake.

-Below is some general testing advice for your retake.
+Below you will find some general testing advice and study tips for your retake.
 This advice comes straight from expert tutors who have helped students ace their USMLE Step 1 retake, with truly incredible success stories.

 How to Prepare for USMLE Step 1

 Ready to retake USMLE Step 1?
 Follow these four steps to help you prepare.

 1. Get Over the Emotional Hurdle and Increase Your Confidence